jorgeignaciogc/Stable.jl/README.md

 ### Example 2

-This is the code that outputs (the first plot of) Figure 2 of the reference (the empirical CDF of the sample against the exact CDF in the spectrally negative infinite variation case) if run repeatedly for all three parameter choices without resetting the seed.
+This is the code that outputs (the first plot of) Figure 2 of the reference (the empirical CDF of the sample against the true CDF in the spectrally negative infinite variation case) if run repeatedly for all three parameter choices without resetting the seed.

 ```julia
 using Distributions, StatsBase, SpecialFunctions, Random, FastGaussQuadrature, Gadfly, DataFrames